gema-arta/heiwa/README.md

 - [ ] Create a fast, flexible, and futuristic package manager.
 - [ ] Build an auto build systems.
 - [ ] Packaging, make it usable but with the aim of not being big.

 > Always W.I.P, since this is hobbyist.
 A radical experiments.

+> TBH, my English is still far from perfect so don't be surprised if I spam commits.
+I hope I can finish it nicely and a little formally.

 See [docs](./docs).
 Go [discussions](https://github.com/heiwalinux/heiwa/discussions) for the Errata.